Study of Medical Malpractice Claims Finds Misdiagnosis is the Most Common Problem

 If your doctor diagnoses you with a disease that you do not have and starts treating you for that disease, you could experience harmful side effects from misguided treatment.

-If you have been a victim of misdiagnosis or another form of medical malpractice, contact the experienced medical malpractice lawyers at The Bell Law Firm.
+If you have been a victim of misdiagnosis or another form of medical malpractice, contact the experienced medical malpractice lawyers at Stewart Bell, PLLC.
 If you have a valid claim, we will pursue all of the compensation you are entitled.